FlorianSchwarzl/FlorianSchwarzl/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on a POS system, similar to Orderman, with a focus on reliability and user-friendliness.
-- 🌱 I’m learning Android app development and the bazel build system to enhave my POS-system.
+- 🌱 I’m learning Android app development and the bazel build system to enhance my POS-system.
 - 👯 Open to collaborations on my POS project, especially from those passionate about creating efficient and reliable systems.
 - 📫 Reach me on Discord: plastik_flasche
 - 😄 Pronouns: No preference, call me whatever.